weld-lab/rouse/report/main.typ

     dif bold(x) = - 1/gamma bold(nabla) U dif t + sqrt((2 k_B T)/gamma ) dif bold(W)_t
 $

 The term $dif bold(W)_t$ expresses a small increment in the Wiener process.
-To implement this Wiener process numerically, one can simply draw a random number $eta_alpha$ from a standard normale distribution $cal(N) (0,1)$, and write that the Wiener increment is given by $dif W_t_alpha = a eta_alpha$ with $a$ a proportionality constant.
+To implement this Wiener process numerically, one can simply draw a random number $eta_alpha$ from a standard normal distribution $cal(N) (0,1)$, and write that the Wiener increment is given by $dif W_t_alpha = a eta_alpha$ with $a$ a proportionality constant.
 We can check that this construction satisfies the expected statistical properties.

 For the mean, the result is immediate, since $angle.l eta_alpha angle.r = 0$, hence $angle.l dif W_t_alpha angle.r = 0$.
 For the mean-squared displacement, one has,